 For beginner counters, you can pick up the matching pieces and show them to your toddler.
 Place raisins in the center of the apple according to the number you are working on.
 Show your toddler how the number of raisins in the apple matches the picture on the puzzle.
 Then eat the raisins before moving on to the next number!

 For experienced counters, have them do the puzzles and count the raisins themselves!
 What they will need to work on is recognizing the numbers on the puzzles as well as the words.
-With a preschooler, learning the words is probably too difficult.
+With a preschooler, learning the number words is probably too difficult.
 However, you can always present them to your kid and see if he takes an interest in learning the words.
 Never underestimate your kid!